Building A Budget With Allocations - All Flexibility Levels

 - Students can cross-enroll and participate in Twilight programming at other schools, including virtual classes.

-- It is recommended that schools designate a Twilight coordinator to oversee the program, such as the Pathways Coordinator, Counselor, or other student support team member.
+- It is recommended that schools designate a Twilight Coordinator to oversee the program, such as the Pathways Coordinator, counselor, or other student support team member.

 - Principals may supplement their Twilight allocation by using additional administrative premium funds from their own budget to expand or improve the program.